jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - General performance enhancements:
+    - For each bit i, find all bits k > i that are incompatible (never in a solution with i)
+      - Have a mask for this.
+If our set INTERSECTS this, skip to next i (closure would be the full set)
+    - For each bit i, find all bits k > i that are IMPLIED by just i
+      - Have a mask for this.
+If (set & mask) !== mask (at least one bit missing from set in mask), skip to next i (closure would include this higher bit that is missing)
+    - Actually, we can COMBINE this into an input/output mask, e.g.
+      - see if ( set & inputMask ) === outputMask
+        - inputMask is incompatibleMask | impliedMask
+        - outputMask is impliedMask
+  -
+  - Then have a way to UNIT TEST to see if our rule generations are EQUAL to what is there.
+  -
   - PERFORMANCE OF PUPPETEER:
     - (upgrade to 22.7.1)
     - Do we need upgraded puppeteer versions to get newer chrome versions?
     - is it just slow on my computer because I have things overloaded?
+    - Test getImpliedSectorGeneralBoardRules( 1, 11 ), see how long between things
   -
   - FIX NAMING eventually, 'general-implied' should be 'general-edge-implied'?
   -